-The only thing to keep in mind is, if you use a template, chances are other people will be too and there is nothing like showing up to a party in the same dress…LOL.
+Remember though, if you use a template, chances are other people will be too and there is nothing like showing up to a party in the same dress…LOL.

-And don’t forget that one of the main goals of having a media kit is to showcase your professionalism so please have someone proofread your media kit to check for typos or mistakes before sending it out.
+Please have someone proofread your media kit to check for typos or mistakes before sending it out.
 It would be a bummer to work so hard on your media kit, only to let a couple loose ends throw everything off.

 Since your stats and demographics likely change as often as social media algorithms, make sure you keep your media kit updated and always showcasing your best work.
 This is SUPER important.
 Any time you gain a new partnership, make sure to update your media kit.
 We also recommend updating your media kit at least monthly with all your new relevant social media stats and website analytics.